Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-\begin{proof} From the definition of the Gaussian random variable $ Z_{i_k}^{(i_1,\ldots, i_{k-1})} $ in \eqref{e:frozenZ} one can deduce that its mean~$m_k$ is given by \eqref{eq:def_mu_proj} and its standard deviation~$v_k$ by \eqref{eq:def_rho}, considering putative indices for the selected variables.
-Furthermore by the first point of Proposition~\ref{prop:reccur} we know that these variables are independent.
-We deduce that their joint density $(Z_{i_1}, Z_{i_{2}}^{(i_1)}, \ldots, Z_{i_{K}}^{(i_1,\ldots, i_{K-1})})$ is
+From the definition of the Gaussian random variable~$ Z_{i_k}^{(i_1,\ldots, i_{k-1})}~$ in~\eqref{e:frozenZ} one can deduce that its mean~$m_k$ is given by~\eqref{eq:def_mu_proj} and its standard deviation~$v_k$ by~\eqref{eq:def_rho}, considering putative indices for the selected variables.
+By the second point of Proposition~\ref{prop:reccur}, we know that these variables are independent.
+We deduce that their joint density~$(Z_{i_1}, Z_{i_{2}}^{(i_1)}, \ldots, Z_{i_{K}}^{(i_1,\ldots, i_{K-1})})$ is